remonlam/docker-dca/chapters/orchestration/setup-swarm.md

 Error response from daemon: This node is not a swarm manager.
 Worker nodes can't be used to view or modify cluster state.
 Please run this command on a manager node or promote the current node to a manager.
 ```

-So once again we need to go to one of the two Master nodes.
+So once again we need to go to one of the two manager nodes.
 ```
-$ docker-machine ssh master1
+$ docker-machine ssh manager1
 ```

 And execute the command to get the current node configuration.
 ```
 $ docker node ls
-ID                            HOSTNAME            STATUS              AVAILABILITY        MANAGER STATUS y7ah4hw3zqqrqtyobry897o1k *   master1             Ready               Active              Leader 8u4dvwd4uzvagl4viylzaaqw0     master2             Ready               Active              Reachable a920b1hvlwoznwywq6aekir8f     worker1             Ready               Active
+ID                            HOSTNAME            STATUS              AVAILABILITY        MANAGER STATUS y7ah4hw3zqqrqtyobry897o1k *   manager1             Ready               Active              Leader 8u4dvwd4uzvagl4viylzaaqw0     manager2             Ready               Active              Reachable a920b1hvlwoznwywq6aekir8f     worker1             Ready               Active
 g9pct1bk3gus13q0x7ql40fvw     worker2             Ready               Active
 ```

-You should see a total of 4 nodes, 2 of them have the Master role and the remaining have Worker roles.
+You should see a total of 4 nodes, 2 of them have the manager role and the remaining have Worker roles.

 # Lessons learned